wandyezj/wandyezj.github.io/notes/coffee-shop-setup.md

 - Games
 - Internet

+### Social Groups

+- Social Dance (if there is enough clear space)
+- Movie Night
+- Philosophy
+- Story Games

 ## Location

 Want to be within walking distance of a large number of people to get foot traffic